-Access Credit Union Limited Contents
+Access Credit Union Limited Contents For the year ended December 31, 2024

-P age
+Page

 Management's Responsibility

-Independent Auditor's Report
+Independent Auditors' Report

 Consolidated Financial Statements

 Consolidated Statement of Financial Position 1

 Consolidated Statement of Comprehensive Income 2

 Consolidated Statement of Changes in Members' Equity 3

 Consolidated Statement of Cash Flows 4

-Notes to the Consolidated Financial Statements.
-5
+Notes to the Consolidated Financial Statements 5

-Management's Responsibility To the Members of Access Credit Union Limited: g judgments and estimates in accordance with International Financial annual report is consistent with the consolidated statements.
-This aciples and methods, and making decisions affecting the In discharging its responsibilities for the integrity and fairnes and maintains the necessary accounting systems and relate transactions are authorized, assets are safeguarded and fininformation for the preparation of consolidated financial state. ancial records are properly maintained to provide reliable Credit Union.
-The Board is responsible for overseeing mana and for approving the consolidated financial information inclures ponsibility of meeting with management, and external au of Directors who are neither management nor employees of the agement in the performance of its financial reporting responsibilities, uded in the annual report.
-The Audit Committee has the iditors to discuss the internal controls over the financial reporting e Committee is also responsible for recommending the appointment dated financial statements and report directly to them; their report and meet periodically and separately with, both the Committee and "Signed by Larry Davey" "Signed by Leanna Beasant" Chief Executive Officer Chief Financial & People Officer
+Management's Responsibility To the Members of Access Credit Union Limited: To the Members of Access Cledit Official Limited.
+Management is responsible for the preparation and presentation of the accompanying consolidated financial statements, including responsibility for significant accounting judgments and estimates in accordance with IFRS® Accounting Standards and ensuring that all information in the annual report is consistent with the consolidated statements.
+This responsibility includes selecting appropriate accounting principles and methods, and making decisions affecting the measurement of transactions in which objective judgment is required.
+In discharging its responsibilities for the integrity and fairness of the consolidated financial statements, management designs and maintains the necessary accounting systems and related internal controls to provide reasonable assurance that transactions are authorized, assets are safeguarded and financial records are properly maintained to provide reliable information for the preparation of consolidated financial statements.
+The Board of Directors and Audit Committee are composed of Directors who are neither management nor employees of the Credit Union.
+The Board is responsible for overseeing management in the performance of its financial reporting responsibilities, and for approving the consolidated financial information included in the annual report.
+The Audit Committee has the responsibility of meeting with management, and external auditors to discuss the internal controls over the financial reporting process, auditing matters and financial reporting issues.
+The Committee is also responsible for recommending the appointment of the Credit Union's external auditors.
+MNP LLP is appointed by the members to audit the consolidated financial statements and report directly to them; their report follows.
+The external auditors have full and free access to, and meet periodically and separately with, both the Committee and management to discuss their audit findings.

+"Signed by Leanna Beasant"

+Chief Financial & People Officer